MILL 19

 Client Regional Industrial Development Corporation (RIDC)

-Team TEN x TEN, MSR Design, D.I.R.T. studio, Atelier Ten, Lennon Smith Souleret Engineering (LSSE), R3A Architecture, Bala Consulting Engineers, Alderson Engineering, PCS
+Team TEN x TEN, D.I.R.T. studio, MSR Design, R3A Architecture, Atelier Ten, Lennon Smith Souleret Engineering (LSSE), Bala Consulting Engineers, Dances in Nature, Arts Excursions Unlimited, Vanessa German

 Area 5 acres